Allowed $\beta^-$ decay of bare atoms with A$\sim$ 60-80 in stellar environments: Results and Discussion

 \subsection{{$\beta^-$ Decay In Stellar Environment}}

 As mentioned before, our calculation of \bta decay rate is based on the s-process environment having the temperature and free electron density ranges between $10^8$ K to $5\times 10^8$ K and $10^{26}$cm$^{-3} \textendash 10^{27}$cm$^{-3}$, respectively.
-In such a condition, ionization of atoms and \bta decay from the excited nuclear levels, change the total \bta decay rate noticeably.
+In such conditions the ionization of atoms and \bta decay from the excited nuclear levels, change the total \bta decay rate noticeably.
 In the following subsections, we have discussed these effects.